Dongguk-MAPS/MAPSDT/README.md

 from MAPSDT import *

 df = pd.read_csv('dataset/wine.csv')
-MAPSDT(df,                            # dataset
+MAPSDT(df,                          					  # Dataset
        tree=None,                   					  # You can use pre-trained trees. split_portion=0.3,           					  # Decide the ratio of datasets. max_depth=5, 		    					  # The maximum depth of the tree.
-       Genetic_Progrmmaing=False,     # You can use Genetic Programming for Feature Extraction. init_size=50,		      # If you use GP, set init pool size. max_generations=50,            # If you use GP, set the maximum generations. save=True		      # You can save the decision tree.
+       Genetic_Progrmmaing=False,    					  # You can use Genetic Programming for Feature Extraction. init_size=50,		     					  # If you use GP, set initial pool size. max_generations=50,          					  # If you use GP, set the maximum generations. save=True		    					  # You can save the decision tree.
        )
 ```